 Basic three-lead electrocardiograph interpretation.
-Open to Allied Health, EXSS/Kinesiology, and Nursing students.
+Open to Allied Health, Excercise Science/Kinesiology and Nursing students.

-NUR 280A - CO-OP WORK EXPERIENCE NURSING I
+NUR 280A - CWE NURSING I

 Provides an opportunity for first year Nursing students who also possess their CNA license to obtain college credit while providing direct patient care in acute or long-term care facility.
-Prerequisites: admission to Nursing program, status as a certified nursing assistant and approval from the Nursing department work experience coordinator.
+Requires admission to the Nursing program, status as a certified nursing assistant and approval from the Nursing department work experience coordinator.

-NUR 280B - CO-OP WORK EXPERIENCE NURSING II
+NUR 280B - CWE NURSING II

 Provides an opportunity for second year Nursing students who also possess their LPN license to obtain college credit for providing direct patient care while employed in a long-term or acute-care facility.
-Prerequisites: enrollment in Nursing program, LPN status and approval from the Nursing department work experience coordinator.
+Requires admission to the Nursing program, LPN status and approval from the Nursing department work experience coordinator.